By Robert Burney M.A.

 a way that they would recreate the messages I received in childhood.

-So the very defenses that the ego adapted to protect
+So the very defenses that the ego adapted

-me actually kept me replaying the old patterns.
+to protect me actually kept me replaying the old patterns.
 This is why Codependence

 is a dysfunctional defense system - it doesn't work to defend me.

-What the Twelve Steps did for me was to help me
+What the Twelve Steps did for me was to

-start letting go of the ego-self's faulty programming.
+help me start letting go of the ego-self's faulty programming.
 When I surrendered

 trying to control things out of ego-self and started looking to a Higher

 Power is when I started to access my Spiritual Self.
-My Spiritual Self
+My Spiritual Self is

-to everyone and everything - that we are all ONE.
-Through my Spiritual
+and everything - that we are all ONE.
+Through my Spiritual Self I have access

-Self I have access to all the power in the Universe.
+to all the power in the Universe.

-So when I started praying and meditating I started
+So when I started praying and meditating

-"talking to" my Higher Power and other Recovering people, while meditation
+is "talking to" my Higher Power and other Recovering people, while meditation

 is "listening to" my Higher Power and other Recovering people.
 I learned